JCurley10/Jeopardy_nlp/README.md

 - Systematically compare the reconstruction error of my NMF model against multiple adjustments to the model's parameters
 - Use a different vectorizer, such as word2vec, which can do a better job of learning word embeddings by taking into account surrounding words
 - Use a latent Dirichlet allocation (LDA) model to perform a similar analysis and compare with this NMF model
+- Use these clusters as a feature in a supervised learning model for classifying questions as easy, medium or hard

 ### Notes, Sources and Thanks